v0idcr0w/minimal-calorie-tracker/README.md

 ### TODO: FEATURES
 - [OK] Recipes: a recipe is built from a combination of foods from the foods database, like a meal, but you can also query for it when creating a new meal.
 This table should have no relationship to food_normalized but it should use the data from it to be created.
 - [OK] Enable the possibility of adding recipe under meals.
-- Goals: missing fetch from database (also, macronutrients should be automatically calculated based on 2 other macronutrient amount or percentage provided).
-Protein should be provided as g per kg of bodyweight by default.
+- [OK] Goals: missing fetch from database
+- [OK] Delete confirmation
 - Option to import foods & recipes from CSV file.
 - Option to export foods & recipes to CSV file.
+- Sort foods, recipes etc by the id in descending order
 - Graphs (pizza chart showing your current macro split for the day); line chart showing your weight progress; and your calories progress (only if there is more than 1 data point).
-- Compare the users goals with their current progress.
+- Compare the users goals with their current progress in the DailyLog page.